 Since then, the A for Attitude range has grown in both scope and territory.
 In 2002, Times publishers in Singapore (now Marshall Cavendish) licensed the rights for

 Asia and distributed the book throughout ten Asian countries, including a special edition for India.
 More books have since come into being.

 In 2011, A for Attitude, Attitude in Action, R for Richlife and The FabFirst5 were republished as a uniform series and are now distributed in: Singapore, Malaysia, Thailand, Brunei, the Philippines, Indonesia, Cambodia, Vietnam, Myanmar, Hong Kong and China.

 In 2012 the entire series was translated into the Korean language.

 'All about Attitude' quickly ranked #3 in Kyobo's children's list, one of the most famous book stores in Korea.

 Then in 2013, 'All about Attitude' was transformed yet again when the text was translated into the Thai language.
 This version has text in both English and Thai.

 The series is currently being translated into Vietnamese.

-Julie's story continues as she adds more resources to her collection – the latest being an iOS App based upon the FabFirst5 Program.
+Julie's story continues as she adds more resources to her collection – the latest being the FabFirst5 Program.

 As always, preparation, education and support are critical to the success of any venture so if you are considering launching yourself into the world of publishing,